 Everyday offers a reason to celebrate and July’s 31 days are no exception.
-This month, we’ve searched the globe for our picks of top celebration dates.
+This month, we’ve searched the globe for our picks of top dates from our cultural calendar.

 From Australia’s NAIDOC Week and France’s Bastille Day to Nelson Mandela Day and Singapore’s Racial Harmony Day, take a look at July dates to celebrate.